Table of Contents

-Anything that’s frayed, damaged, worn or in bad condition, take out of that pile.
+Take anything frayed, damaged, worn or in bad condition out of that pile.
 If you wouldn’t buy it in that condition, chances are, you won’t find a buyer that will take it either.
 If an item needs to be dry cleaned to sell, do it.
-I once had a designer skirt with a small stain, after taking it to a dry cleaner for a fix, I was able to sell it online for over $200.00.
-A small investment can lead to a big profit.
+I once had a designer skirt with a small stain; after taking it to a dry cleaner for a fix, I was able to sell it online for over $200.00.
+A small investment can lead to a significant profit.

-If you own high-end luxury items, and don’t want to spend time doing all the nitty-gritty work involved in creating an online listing to sell them, I strongly suggest that you send the items to online consignment stores that specialize in that market.
+Suppose you own high-end luxury items and don’t want to spend time doing all the nitty-gritty work involved in creating an online listing to sell them.
+In that case, I strongly suggest you send the items to online consignment stores specializing in that market.
 They do the heavy lifting, and you get the money (less a small commission).

 How to sell clothes online smartly?
-Decide which online resale shops will take unused or lightly used briefcases, barely worn shoes, designer clothing and such.
+Decide which online resale shops will take unused or lightly used bags, barely worn shoes, designer clothing, seasonal must-haves and certain types of accessories.
+Items like designer belts are particularly easy to sell online, while everyday t-shirts are better sent to Goodwill.
 Sending as much to one shop as possible saves you from multiple shipping costs.

 How to sell online clothes yourself?
-You can divide up items that can be sent to high-end consignment stores and then the rest, you’ll list yourself.
-As an FYI, when creating listings for an item, you can place that listing in more than one site or app.
+You can divide up items that can be sent to high-end consignment stores, and then the rest, you’ll list yourself.
+How much should you list an item?
+Check online sites and apps to see what similar items sold for and price accordingly.
+As an FYI, you can place that listing in more than one site or app when creating listings for an item.
 As soon as it sells from one site, delete it from all others.
-The idea here is to get as many eyeballs as you can on the item.
+The idea is to get as many eyeballs as possible on the item.

 Finally, a warning: Online platforms that sell used clothing tend to be very selective, and for good reason.
-Clothing you purchased from fast-fashion stores are going to get rejected 99.9% of the time, as will anything with noticeable wear and tear.
-Don’t waste you time trying to sell items with deodorant stains, missing buttons or fading.
+Clothing you purchased from fast-fashion stores will get rejected 99.9% of the time, as will anything with noticeable wear and tear.
+Don’t waste your time trying to sell items with deodorant stains, missing buttons or fading.
 In general, designer clothing and accessories will always be in demand, whereas last season’s fashions from Uniqlo or J.Crew aren’t going to work.

 Tools You Need To Sell Clothing Online

-Have you ever shopped online and came across a cool photo, but when you read the description, it was so lacking that you couldn’t bring yourself to buy it?
+Have you ever shopped online and come across a cool photo, but when you read the description, it was so lacking that you couldn’t bring yourself to buy it?
 Don’t be that guy.
 You want to be that guy who’s selling, selling, selling.
-Take a look at how product and item descriptions are written, and use the ones you like as a template.
+Look at how product and item descriptions are written, and use the ones you like as a template.
 To have the most appealing listing, you’ll also need a couple of things:

 1. Tape measure

-It’s always a good idea to include the size and the item’s measurements in a listing.
+Including the size and the item’s measurements in a listing is always a good idea.
 Most brands and designers cut big or small.
-Adding measurements is a good way to help ensure a sale.
+Adding measurements is an excellent way to help ensure a sale.

 For shirts, measure the shoulders end-to-end, sleeve length from the should down to the cuff and length from the top of the collar to the hem.
 For pants, measure the waist, inseam and outseam.
 For blazers and outwear, measure the shoulders and sleeves the same as you would a shirt, and center back from below the collar (where it sits at the back of the neck) to the bottom hem.